christian-reynolds/AzureFunctionWithSwagger/README.md

 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **AzureFunctionWithSwagger.csproj**: The project file for the Azure Function.
-- **Function1.cs**: Contains the implementation of the Azure Function.
+- **Function1.cs**: Contains the implementation of the example HTTP-triggered function.
 - **host.json**: Configuration file for the function host.
 - **local.settings.json**: Local settings file for running the function locally.
+- **ServiceBusFunction.cs**: Contains the Service Bus function and the OpenAPI documentation function.
 - **Startup.cs**: Configures services and middleware for the function app.

 ## Prerequisites